jusspatel/sysinfo2/README.md

 ## Installation
 - Download repository as a .zip file.
 - After that , extract all files to the <b>same folder</b>.
-- Now run the `SysInfoV2.py` file.
+- Now run the `setup.py` file.
-- Done!
+- Do as the command line says to install the modules .
+- Wait for some time ,since modules can take some time to install.
+- Once the modules are installed , the programme should launch
 ## Components
 - #### Basic System Information
 - #### Boot time information